Skip to main content

 Native American Heritage Night at Petco Park

 Each year, the San Diego Padres (Major League Baseball team) host a Native American Heritage Celebration during one of their games.
 Free, themed hats are given out to attendees.
-The ITRC organizes a group trip to the game where we provide tickets to Native students, staff, faculty, and community members.
+The ITRC organizes a group trip to the game where we provide tickets to students, staff, faculty, and community members.
 Often, the ITRC group travels together to the game and enjoys a meal prior to the start of the event.
 This event is a fun way to build community for incoming students and strengthen bonds between continuing students and community members.

 Native American Welcome Dinner

 The Native American Welcome Dinner typically takes place during the first or second week of Fall Quarter.
-Welcome Dinner is a chance for incoming and continuing Native students to start the year off right and connect with Native staff, faculty, and peers.
+Welcome Dinner is a chance for incoming and continuing students to start the year off right and connect with staff, faculty, and peers.
 A catered dinner is provided by the ITRC for all attendees.

 Native American and Indigenous Graduates Honoring Ceremony